-24 Id.
-For other passages speaking to this point, see slip op. at 17 (noting that the coverage formula was "rational in both practice and theory" in 1965, as it "looked to cause (discriminatory tests) and effect (low voter registration and turnout), and tailored the remedy (preclearance) to those jurisdictions exhibiting both"), and 20 ("The coverage formula that Congress reauthorized in 2006 ignores [the abolishment of voting tests, and the erasure of differences in registration and turnout between covered and non-covered jurisdictions], keeping the focus on decades-old data relevant to decades old problems, rather than current data reflecting current needs.")
-25 Slip op. at 25.
+^{26.} Id.
+For other passages speaking to this point, see id. at 17 (noting that the coverage formula was "rational in both practice and theory" in 1965, as it "looked to cause (discriminatory tests) and effect (low voter registration and turnout), and tailored the remedy (preclearance) to those jurisdictions exhibiting both").
+See also id. at 20 ("The coverage formula that Congress reauthorized in 2006 ignores [the abolishment of voting tests, and the erasure of differences in registration and turnout between covered and non-covered jurisdictions], keeping the focus on decades-old data relevant to decades-old problems, rather than current data reflecting current needs.").